abright087/CompbioProject/README.md

-# CompbioProject
+# CompbioProject (Track 1)

-My tutorial guide on Transcriptomics data analysis with Kallisto and Sleuth Some words I wrote on the compbio server transcriptomics with kallisto
+[] This is my tutorial guide on using Kallisto and Sleuth for Transcriptomics data analysis Some words I wrote on the compbio server transcriptomics with kallisto